ishaanjav/Face_Analyzer/README.md

 7. Underneath **"Resource Management"**, click on **"Keys"**.
 You should now be able to see two different subscription keys that you can use.
 Follow the additional instructions to see how to use the API Key in the app
 ### Using the API Key in the app
 Head over to the [MainActivity page](https://github.com/ishaanjav/Face_Analyzer/blob/master/app/src/main/java/com/example/anany/emotionrecognition/MainActivity.java) in Android Studio since that is where the API Key will be used when creating the `FaceServiceClient` object.
-Where it says,
+Where it says:

     faceServiceClient = new FaceServiceRestClient("<YOUR ENDPOINT HERE>", "<YOUR API SUBSCRIPTION KEY>");

-replace '<YOUR API SUBSCRIPTION KEY>' with one of your 2 keys from the Azure Portal. *(If you haven't gotten your API Key yet, read the previous two sections above)*. `<YOUR ENDPOINT HERE>` should be replaced with one of the following examples from [this API Documentation link](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395236).
+replace `<YOUR API SUBSCRIPTION KEY>` with one of your 2 keys from the Azure Portal. *(If you haven't gotten your API Key yet, read the previous two sections above)*. `<YOUR ENDPOINT HERE>` should be replaced with one of the following examples from [this API Documentation link](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395236).
 The format should be similar to:

     "https://<LOCATION>/face/v1.0"

 where `<LOCATION>` should be replaced with something like `uksouth.api.cognitive.microsoft.com` or `japaneast.api.cognitive.microsoft.com`.
 All of these can be found, listed at [this link](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395236).

 Now that you have the Face API Key, you can use the app as it was inteded. **Please note that if you are using the free, standard plan, you can only make 20 API transactions/calls per minute.
 Therefore, if that limit is exceeded, you may run into runtime errors.**
 _____